mgermino/DWTConvert/README.md

-RSA Encryption
+Page Converter
 ===================

-A series of functions that are necessary to implement RSA encryption.
-These functions run tests that show that they are properly working.
+This is a program written to convert California html pages to pages that use a DWT.

+Currently it is a mess and needs to cleaned up.

-Written in Python 3.x.x
+Written in Python 3.x.x and cx_freeze
 ===================